Artificial Intelligence and Patent Law

 In 2022, the Federal Circuit held in Thaler v.
 Vidal that the Patent Act requires an inventor to be a natural person (i.e., a human being), and therefore an AI system may not be listed as the inventor on a patent.
 The plaintiff, Stephen Thaler, claimed that he developed an AI system that autonomously conceived of two inventions without human assistance.
 Thaler applied for patents on both inventions, listing the AI system (and not himself) as the inventor.
 USPTO determined the applications were incomplete because they failed to list a human inventor.
 Thaler sued for review of USPTO's decision in the U.S. District Court for the Eastern District of Virginia, which agreed with USPTO's conclusion.

-On appeal, the Federal Circuit held that an inventor must be a natural person because the Patent Act defines an inventor as an “individual,” a term that the U.S. Supreme Court has explained normally refers to a human being.
-Thaler argued that the term “inventor” should encompass AI systems in order to serve constitutional and statutory goals of U.S. patent law: to incentivize innovation and public disclosure of new inventions.
+On appeal, the Federal Circuit held that an inventor must be a natural person because the Patent Act defines an inventor as an "individual," a term that the U.S. Supreme Court has explained normally refers to a human being.
+Thaler argued that the term "inventor" should encompass AI systems in order to serve constitutional and statutory goals of U.S. patent law: to incentivize innovation and public disclosure of new inventions.
 The court, however, held that these policy concerns could not override the clear meaning of the statutory text.
-The holding of Thaler is currently settled law throughout the United States, as the Federal Circuit has exclusive jurisdiction over intermediate appeals of patent suits and the Supreme Court declined Thaler’s petition to hear the case.
-(In an analogous lawsuit also brought by Thaler, a U.S. district court held in 2023 that creative works must have a human author to be copyrighted, a decision currently on appeal to the U.S. Court of Appeals for the District of Columbia.)
+The holding of Thaler is settled law throughout the United States, as the Federal Circuit has exclusive jurisdiction over intermediate appeals of patent suits and the Supreme Court declined Thaler's petition to hear the case.
+(In an analogous lawsuit also brought by Thaler, the U.S. Court of Appeals for the D.C.
+Circuit held in 2025 that creative works must have a human author in order to be copyrighted under current law.
+Thaler has filed a petition asking the Supreme Court to decide that issue, which is currently pending before the Court.)

 Thaler has also listed his AI system as the inventor on patent applications in other countries.
 The Board of Appeal of the European Patent Office and appellate courts in the United Kingdom, Australia, and New Zealand ruled that the inventions could not be patented in those jurisdictions since only humans may be inventors.
 The South Africa patent office granted Thaler's application, but commentators note that South Africa's laws do not define "inventor" or require substantive examination of patent applications.

-The Thaler court acknowledged it did not address “whether inventions made by human beings with the assistance of AI are eligible for patent protection.”
-In February 2024, USPTO addressed this question in its Inventorship Guidance for AI-Assisted Inventions (the AI Inventorship Guidance).
+The Thaler court acknowledged it did not address "whether inventions made by human beings with the assistance of AI are eligible for patent protection."
+The USPTO subsequently issued guidance on this topic in 2024 and 2025.
+As discussed below, the now-rescinded 2024 guidance and the revised 2025 guidance have taken different approaches to determining the patentability of inventions made using AI.

 Patent-eligible subject matter refers to the types of inventions that may be patented.
 Section 101 of the Patent Act allows patents on "any new and useful process, machine, manufacture, or composition of matter."
 Although this language has a wide scope, the Supreme Court has held that it has three implicit categorical exceptions: "laws of nature, natural phenomena, and abstract ideas" are not patent-eligible.
 For example, Albert Einstein could not have patented his formula E = mc2 (a law of nature), nor could anyone patent a newly discovered wild plant (a natural phenomenon).
 These three types of nonpatentable discoveries are sometimes called the judicially developed exceptions to patent-eligible subject matter.